JiHoonLee9898/RVCD/README.md

 MAIN_CODES/decoder_zoo/GroundingDINO/weights/groundingdino_swint_ogc.pth
 ```

-### Arguments
+## Arguments
-Refer to the detailed example in `RVCD/MAIN_CODES/run_example.sh`.
+Refer to the example in `RVCD/MAIN_CODES/run_example.sh`.
 Each block in the file (a total of 6) generates output captions for evaluating CHAIR/BLEU, POPE, and MME for RVCD and prior methods.
-Please note that this is just an example; in practice, you need to provide the `absolute paths` specific to your environment for each argument.
+Please note that this is just an example; in practice, you need to provide the **absolute paths** specific to your environment for each argument.

 ### RVCD Arguments detail
 | Argument       | Default    | Description                                                |